zyazdani-92/U_Net_Cell_Neurite/README.md

 ***
 ## About
-This package is a component of a Ph.D. project conducted by Zahra Yazdani under the supervision of Patrick Desrosiers and Antoine Allard at the Dynamica lab.
-Our research is a collaborative effort with Pierre Marquet at the Laboratoire de recherche en neurophotonique et psychiatrie and is part of the larger project, the Neuro-CERVO Alliance for Drug Discovery in Brain Diseases (NCADD).
+This package is a part of a Ph.D. project conducted by Zahra Yazdani under the supervision of [Patrick Desrosiers](https://github.com/pdesrosiers) and [Antoine Allard](https://github.com/antoineallard) at the [Dynamica lab](https://github.com/DynamicaLab).
+Our research is a collaborative effort with Pierre Marquet at the [Laboratoire de recherche en neurophotonique et psychiatrie](https://www.labrnp.ca/) and is part of the larger project, the Neuro-CERVO Alliance for Drug Discovery in Brain Diseases ([NCADD](https://www.neuro-cervo.org/).
 NCADD represents an innovative collaborative approach to the study of neurological disorders.
 Our work has received support from NCADD.